isaacdontjelindell/alpha-recycle/README.md

 - update about:resource recovery:about recovered
 - Javascript copyright injection
 - ~~hover dropdowns~~
--

-They really like SHamrock site: http://www.shamrockdisposal.com/recycling-transfer.html
+They really like the Shamrock site: http://www.shamrockdisposal.com/recycling-transfer.html